odlgroup/odl/doc/source/guide/glossary.rst

                 \text{prox}_f(v) = \arg\min_x f(x) + (1/2)||x - v||_2^2

-        proximal is also occationally used instead of ProxImaL, then refering to the proximal modelling language for the solution of convex optimization problems.
+        proximal is also occasionally used instead of ProxImaL, then refering to the proximal modelling language for the solution of convex optimization problems.

     proximal factory